Stay at the Carlsberg Elephants in Copenhagen

 In 1879, Jacobsen earned another title as an honorary doctor of the University of Copenhagen Faculty of Science.
 Moreover, he achieved the rare Commander 1st class of the Order of the Dannebrog, a Danish order of chivalry.

-Carl Jacobsen had, just like his father, an interest in art, in particular Greek and classical arts, and had an impressive collection of antique art, which was later transferred to Ny Carlsberg Glyptotek, the extraordinary and unique art museum that he founded in 1897.
+Carl Jacobsen had, just like his father, an interest in art, in particular Greek and classical arts, and had an impressive collection of antique art, later transferred to Ny Carlsberg Glyptotek, the extraordinary and unique art museum that he founded in 1897.

 Today, Carlsberg is a Danish multinational brewery.
 The overall brand is still Carlsberg, but in addition to Tuborg, it now also includes brands such as Kronenbourg, Somersby Cider, Wiibroe, Holsten, Neptun, Russia’s top beer Baltika, as well as Grimbergen from Belgium!